Food and Beverage Business Insurance

 • Number of employees

-A business owner’s policy offers many protections for food and beverage businesses, but it doesn’t provide coverage for all risks.
+A business owner’s policy offers many protections for food and beverage businesses, but it doesn’t cover every risk.
 Business owners should also consider:

-Workers’ compensation: This policy is required in most states for businesses with employees.
+Workers’ compensation: Workers' comp is required in most states for businesses with employees.
 It can cover medical expenses and partial lost wages if an employee is injured on the job.

 Liquor liability insurance: This policy covers risks involved with serving alcohol, such as an intoxicated customer damaging another customer’s property or causing an injury.